whoeevee/EeveeSpotify/common_issues.md

 ## All tracks are skipped

-EeveeSpotify doesn't work in some regions, try connecting to a VPN server in the United States or other region, then change your country on [Spotify's website](https://accounts.spotify.com).
+Connect to a VPN server in any region, then change your country on [Spotify's website](https://accounts.spotify.com).
 After changing your country, you should sign out and sign back in to Spotify with your VPN on.

 References: https://github.com/whoeevee/EeveeSpotify/issues/67, https://github.com/whoeevee/EeveeSpotify/issues/152